ActiveCampaign/postmark-wordpress/readme.txt

 1. Postmark WP Plugin Settings screen.

 == Changelog ==

+= v1.10.1 =

+* Adds a new logging feature that can be enabled to store logs for send attempts.
+Logs include Date, From address, To address, Subject, and Postmark API response.
+Logs are displayed in a Logs tab in the plugin setting once enabled.
+* Switch loading of JS/CSS to use enqueue()

 = v1.9.6 =
 * Resolves issue when saving settings in UI.